TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 ### Specifications and Constraints

-The specifications of this project, which were primarily determined by the Tennessee Technological University campus police, are as follows.
+The specifications of this project, which were primarily determined by the Tennessee Technological University campus police, are as follows:

-1. The system shall detect and track remote ID emitting drones flown over the contiguous Tennessee Technological University campus.
+1. The system shall detect and track remote ID emitting drones flown over the contiguous TTU campus.
-2. The system shall record and store all data recovered from the Remote ID signal.
+2. The system shall record and store critical data recovered from the Remote ID signal, until uploaded to the website.
 3. The system shall notify campus police in real-time upon detection of a drone in flight.
-4. The system shall increase the urgency of the alert if a drone is detected in a private geographical region.
-5. The data shall be displayed in real-time and in a concise manner to a secure constructed website accessible to campus police dispatchers.
+4. The data shall be displayed in a concise manner to a secure website accessible to campus police dispatchers.
-6. The system shall allow campus police to authorize drones for permitted flights in a specified time frame.
+5. The system shall allow campus police to authorize drones for permitted flights.
-7. The system shall be designed to minimize further maintenance.
+6. The system shall be designed to minimize further maintenance.

-Depending on the time, budget, and decision of the campus police, this project may also do the following.
+Depending on the time, budget, and decision of the campus police, this project may also do the following:
 1. The system may determine the location of the drone’s user and upload this information to the website.
+2. The system may increase the urgency of the alert if a drone is detected in a specific geographical region, deemed of higher importance.
-2. The scope of the system may be extended to track drones over the Golden Eagle Golf Club and the Hyder-Burks Agriculture Pavilion.
+3. The scope of the system may be extended to track drones over the Golden Eagle Golf Club and the Hyder-Burks Agriculture Pavilion.

 Elaboration on the specifications and constraints specified by the stakeholders: